rowanmanning/rowanmanning.com/content/posts/2020-11-16-yeehaw/index.md

   1. Create an empty repo (normally private to start with) on GitHub and push my starting-point "Hello World" code
   2. Create a Heroku app and [connect it to the repo](https://devcenter.heroku.com/articles/github-integration), automatically deploying whenever a commit is pushed to the `main` branch

-This is because I've been burned _a lot of times_ by getting a project most of the way done and then realising that I've gone down a rabbit-hole that makes production a pain in the ass to set up.
-Also if every commit you push ends up on a public URL then you know that your project will work when you're finally ready to go live, the final fun step of showing people what you built is so much easier, as is getting early feedback.
+I do this because I've been burned _a lot of times_ by getting a project most of the way done and then realising that I've gone down a rabbit-hole that makes production a pain in the ass to set up.
+Also, if every commit you push ends up on a public URL then you know that your project will work when you're finally ready to go live; the final fun step of showing people what you built is so much easier, as is getting early feedback.

 ## Tip #4: Write Documentation